automl/HPOBench/README.md

 pip install .
 ```

-**Note:** This does not install *singularity (version 3.6)*.
-Please follow the steps described here: [user-guide](https://sylabs.io/guides/3.6/user-guide/quick_start.html#quick-installation-steps).
+**Note:** This does not install *singularity (version 3.8)*.
+Please follow the steps described here: [user-guide](https://sylabs.io/guides/3.8/user-guide/quick_start.html#quick-installation-steps).
 If you run into problems, using the most recent singularity version might help: [here](https://singularity.hpcng.org/admin-docs/master/installation.html)

 ## Containerized Benchmarks

 We provide all benchmarks as containerized versions to (i) isolate their dependencies and (ii) keep them reproducible.
 Our containerized benchmarks do not rely on external dependencies and thus do not change over time.
-For this, we rely on [Singularity (version 3.6)](https://sylabs.io/guides/3.6/user-guide/) and for now upload all containers to a [gitlab registry](https://gitlab.tf.uni-freiburg.de/muelleph/hpobench-registry/container_registry)
+For this, we rely on [Singularity (version 3.8)](https://sylabs.io/guides/3.8/user-guide/) and for now upload all containers to a [gitlab registry](https://gitlab.tf.uni-freiburg.de/muelleph/hpobench-registry/container_registry)

-The only other requirements are: [ConfigSpace](https://github.com/automl/ConfigSpace), *scipy* and *numpy*
+The only other requirements are: [ConfigSpace](https://github.com/automl/ConfigSpace), *numpy*, *oslo* and *Pyro4*

 ### Run a Benchmark Locally